Who Asks the Question

 IV.
 The Unpainted Ones

 The central question of the project was whether this would survive the transfer.
-Whether the hyper-network, trained on works that carry biographical weight in their gesture rather than their depiction, would preserve the artist's hand — the recognizable quality of mark-making, the specific chromatic and compositional DNA — when prompted with non-descriptive, non-figurative language.
+Whether the hyper-network, trained on works that carry biographical weight in their gesture rather than their depiction, would preserve the artist's hand — the recognizable mark-making, the chromatic and compositional DNA — when prompted with non-descriptive, non-figurative language.
 Whether the Gestus would hold.

 It held.
 And once it held, a second operation became possible.